 Let’s be honest: figuring out how to put together a wedding guest list that makes everyone happy can get more political than the actual Houses of Parliament.
 But it doesn’t have to be that way.

-Here’s everything you need to know about building your wedding guest list from start to finish, and plenty of tips to keep everyone happy along the way.
+Here’s everything you need to know about building your wedding guest list from start to finish, including who to invite and who to say 'sorry, you're not invited' to, and plenty of tips (including our clever Hitched wedding guest list app) to keep everyone happy along the way.

-How to Put Together a Wedding Guest List in 7 Steps
+How to Make a Wedding Guest List in 7 Steps

 Putting together your wedding guest list is one of the first jobs on your wedding checklist, usually before you’ve even thought about booking a venue.
 You’ll need to know rough numbers, you see, to start thinking about your budget and looking for a venue that’s the right size.

 Initially, it seems fun – what could be bad about the thought of everyone you love joining you to celebrate your big day?
 But phrases like ‘well, we did go to their wedding’ and ‘she’ll be so upset if I don’t ask him’ start creeping into the conversation and, all too soon, things descend into chaos.

 If this sounds like you right now, know this: you are not alone, and other couples have faced the same dilemmas for decades.
 Don’t know where to start?
 Don’t panic – because we do…

 1. Write a List of Everyone You’d Even Consider Inviting

 Sometimes, you have to go big to get smaller.
 Sit down with your partner and compile a list of every single person who you would invite to your wedding if money and space were infinite – spreadsheet, pen and paper, however it makes sense to you most.